suborbital/e2core/README.md

 Please read the [contributing guide](./CONTRIBUTING.md) to learn about how you can contribute to Atmo!
 We welcome all types of contribution.

 ## Status
 Atmo is currently in **beta**, and is the flagship project in the Suborbital Development Platform.
+Visit [the Suborbital website](https://suborbital.dev) to sign up for email updates related to new versions of Atmo.

 Atmo is built atop [Vektor](https://github.com/suborbital/vektor), [Grav](https://github.com/suborbital/grav), and [Reactr](https://github.com/suborbital/reactr).